GabeGiancarlo/LoRax/README.md

 ## 🙏 Acknowledgments

-- **KaliAssistant**: Original Fox-Jack foundation and permission for remix
+- **KaliAssistant**: Original Fox-Jack foundation, open-source leadership, and explicit permission for remix.
+LoRax would not exist without KaliAssistant's excellent work.
 - **Luckfox Technology**: Hardware platform and SDK support
 - **LoRa Alliance**: LoRaWAN specification and reference designs
 - **Dr. Seuss**: For the inspiration (*The Lorax*, 1971)

+**Special Thanks**: We extend our deepest gratitude to KaliAssistant for creating Fox-Jack and making it available under GPL v3, enabling projects like LoRax to build upon this foundation.

 ---